obsidian-level-maker/Obsidian/source_files/fltk/README.CMake.txt

     This option makes FLTK use package libdecor-0-dev to draw window titlebars under Wayland.
 When OFF or when this package has a version < 0.2.0, FLTK uses its bundled copy of libdecor to draw window titlebars.
-    As of november 2023, version 0.2.0 of package libdecor-0-dev is available only in testing distributions.

 FLTK_USE_SYSTEM_LIBJPEG - default ON (macOS and Windows: OFF) FLTK_USE_SYSTEM_LIBPNG  - default ON (macOS and Windows: OFF)